parthsh8/Javascript_App/README.md

 All the components are docker based.

-Used Mongodb from DockerHub by pulling Mongodb image.
+Used Mongodb from DockerHub for pulling Mongodb image.

 There are various services used in this application such as mongodb, mongo-express.